How To Get Retail Shoppers To Make Unexpected Purchases In Your Store

 Why?

-In my last post, I referred to it as "serendipity" – that shoppers discover items or services they didn’t set out to buy – but did.
-Merchandising is one way, demonstration is another, and you can even bring it into your selling.
+In another post, I referred to it as "serendipity"—that shoppers discover items or services they didn’t set out to buy but did.
+Merchandising is one way, demonstration is another, and you can even incorporate it into your selling.

-The New York Times has cited qualitative data that showed people fall into three distinct groups.
+The New York Times cited qualitative data showing that people fall into three groups.

-• Some were called “non-encounterers,” people who see through a tight focus.
+- Some were called “non-encounterers,” who see through a tight focus.

-• And finally, “super-encounterers”, who reported that happy surprises popped up wherever they looked.
+- And finally, “super-encounterers” reported that happy surprises popped up wherever they looked.

 While there are those people who only want what they want, non-encounters, they shouldn’t be running retail stores.

-When I was just starting out selling cowboy clothes many years ago – don’t judge – I would set up a guy at the front of the store just steaming cowboy hats into custom shapes like in the picture at the top of this post.
+When I started out selling cowboy clothes many years ago – don’t judge – I would set up a guy at the front of the store just steaming cowboy hats into custom shapes like in the picture at the top of this post.

 It brought attention to the front of the store and drew customers in from the mall who had never seen anything like that.
 That demonstration resulted in the number one question, “What are you doing?”
-This then led to a conversation and, many times, a hat sale.
+This then led to a conversation and often a hat sale.

 Notice the photo below with several of the priciest boots atop the buckle display to help drive shopper behavior.
-Just one of the reasons I received the highest increase in sales from the number one mall in the US.
+This is just one of the reasons I received the highest increase in sales from the number one mall in the US.

 If you’ve ever been to Las Vegas, I’m sure you’ve seen this chocolate display of Jean Phillipe Patisserie.

-It has possibly the world’s most intricate chocolate fountain in the front window that faces the main passage through the Bellagio Hotel.
-Sure people take snaps, but just as many are telling their friends they had to buy some chocolate.
+It is possibly the world’s most intricate chocolate fountain in the front window facing the central passage through the Bellagio Hotel.
+Sure, people take snaps, but as many tell their friends, they had to buy some chocolate.

 Bingo!